-Here are a few simple steps to develop a winning USP for a Google AdWords campaign:
+Here are a few simple steps to develop a winning USP for a Google Ads campaign:

 Step #1 – Get inside your ideal customer’s head: Today’s customers are more sophisticated and can access the best tools out there, before making a final buying decision.

 It’s your responsibility to prove your worth.
 In his classic book, Getting Into Your Customer’s Head, Kevin Davis says that the customer is the core of your business.
 Certainly, without your customers, your business will suffer.

 More than ever, the customer is prepared to resist a hard sell which is why you need to be smart with your ad copy and your match type keywords.
 Unless you’re tougher and more knowledgeable, you may end up wasting the money that you invested in Google Ads.
 Get into the customer’s head and you’ll ultimately speak their language.

 You’ll then be able to answer these questions: